 Merb was also the head football coach at Defiance College from 1967-1970.
 He compiled a record of 30-6 and captured three conference championships, including one undefeated season.
 During his tenure, he accumulated an 18-game winning streak.
-During that time, this was the longest winning streak in the nation.
+In that time, this was the longest winning streak in the nation.
 He was inducted into the Defiance College Hall of Fame in 1986 as a coach.

 In 1972, he returned to his alma mater, Portsmouth High School, as head football coach for two seasons.

 Altogether, he has been a college coach for nearly 50 years.
-He was also a high school football official for over 35 years.
-And is a member of the OHSAA Official's Hall of Fame
+He was also a high school football official for over 35 years and is a member of the OHSAA Official's Hall of Fame.